mathjax/MathJax-docs/input/tex/extensions/textcomp.rst

 mode.
-In order to make them available in text mode, you need to load the :ref:`tex-textmacros` extension, and add the ``'textcomp'`` package to the :data:`packages` array of the :data:`textmacros` options of the :data:`tex` block of you configuration, as shown below.
+In order to make them available in text mode, you need to load the :ref:`tex-textmacros` extension, and add the ``'textcomp'`` package to the :data:`packages` array of the :data:`textmacros` options of the :data:`tex` block of you configuration.
+Note that :ref:`tex-textmacros` is already included in the components that include ``input/tex``.

 This package is not autoloaded, so you must request it explicitly if you want to use it.
 To load the `textcomp` extension, add